pretagov/projectsmigrator/README.md

 # TODO

-- [ ] Fix resetting position to top of column
 - [ ] impliment filtering by src field
-- [x] Optionally support Epics/blocking as a fields instead of checklists.
-- [x] Support more than one field mapping
 - [ ] handle sync data from closed issues
 - [ ] Handle zenhub only epics and issues
 - [ ] Milestones - depricated and not possible to get from the graphql